Eighty Eight, Kentucky

 Eighty Eight is an unincorporated community in Barren County, Kentucky, United States.
 It is part of the Glasgow Micropolitan Statistical Area and is 10 miles east of Glasgow on State Highway 90.
-The community's biggest claim to fame was the celebration of August 8, 1988 (08/08/88).
-People with an affinity for the number 8 descended upon the town from various parts of the nation and world, and the celebration was televised on national television.
-A similar celebration was held August 8, 2008 (08/08/08).
-National media coverage this time was usurped by the 2008 Summer Olympics.
+The community held celebrations on August 8, 1988 (08/08/88) and August 8, 2008 (08/08/08).

-Name
+Name and culture

 As reported in an article in The New York Times, the community was named in 1860 by Dabnie Nunnally, the community's first postmaster.
 He had little faith in the legibility of his handwriting, and thought that using numbers would solve the problem.
 He then reached into his pocket and came up with 88 cents.
 Another explanation is that the hamlet is 8.8 miles from Glasgow.
+In the 1948 U.S. presidential election, Eighty Eight cast 88 votes for Dewey and 88 votes for Truman.

-The only store in this small community was opened and run by the Richardson Brothers.
-It was the main source for feed, grocery, hardware and farm needs.
+The sole store in the community was founded by the Richardson Brothers, and was the main source for feed, grocery, hardware and farm needs.
 It was closed in the late 1980s.
 The building was restored in 2005 and reopened as the Eighty Eight General Store.
 The historic post office (Zip Code 42130) was kept intact and is now open to the public.
 It is no longer in service however and was discontinued in 1984.

-Culture

 Eighty Eight is home to a congregation of the Church of Christ.
 Although sometimes mistakenly called Eighty Eight Church of Christ, the proper name is Refuge Church of Christ.